eodell6502/experior/README.md

 output.
 Finally, Experior can compare your current test output against a copy of previous test output and alert you to regressions.

-Full details are below, including full demo to serve as an example.
+Full details are below, including s demo to serve as an example.

 ## Installation